-The proposed intervention in this study was shaped on the basis of expert panel consensus.
+The proposed intervention was shaped on the basis of expert panel consensus.
 This will need to be refined and adapted based on an assessment of appropriateness and feasibility among the actual target group.
 Other than some notable exceptions, very few studies incorporate an explicit process of intervention mapping involving the target group.
-Henshall et al. (2018) engaged with midwives in co-creation workshops to evaluate potential interventions to strengthen the quality and content of place of birth discussions [49].
-Similarly, Campbell et al. (2017) engaged in a participatory process in order to select promising interventions to improve postpartum diabetes screening among Indigenous women with gestational diabetes [50].
-Before the implementation of any intervention, the various identified components need to refined, prioritized and adapted accordingly, adopting a participatory process directly involving the actual target group and stakeholders.
-In addition to an assessment of appropriateness and feasibility along the APEASE criteria, the process needs to consider the study aims and design, material, outcomes and related measures to document change.
+Henshall et al (2018) engaged with midwives in cocreation workshops to evaluate potential interventions to strengthen the quality and content of place of birth discussions [41].
+Similarly, Campbell et al (2017) engaged in a participatory process in order to select promising interventions to improve postpartum diabetes screening among Indigenous women with gestational diabetes [42].

 An initial assessment of the various intervention components according to the APEASE criteria identified a number of issues and possible unintended consequences in the context of scalability, sustainability and acceptability.
 For instance, affecting a cognitive shift in the role of midwives would be limited if this role is not institutionally supported, especially in the private sector which represents over 70% of births in Cyprus but differing levels of autonomy create differential conditions of applicability.
 Efforts should also concentrate on developing guidelines and protocols in collaboration with professional associations through a similar academia-led participatory action process used to shape the content of Baby Buddy.
-Furthermore, advocacy efforts are needed towards strengthening the professional role of midwives, for instance (a) enforcement of current legislation on minimum staff requirements in maternity clinics and (b) improved direct access to midwives in terms of number of visits (currently only six, only after referral by Obstetrician-Gynecologist) and range of services reimbursed by the newly established General Healthcare System (GeSY).
+Furthermore, advocacy efforts are needed towards strengthening the professional role of midwives, for instance (a) enforcement of current legislation on minimum staff requirements in maternity clinics and (b) improved direct access to midwives in terms of number of visits (currently only six) and range of services reimbursed by the newly established General Healthcare System (GeSY).